-The state of Georgia has enacted restrictions on outdoor water use.
-These rules apply year round with additional restrictions to be triggered in drought conditions of varying severity.
+The state of Georgia has enacted restrictions on outdoor water use which apply year round with additional restrictions to be triggered in drought conditions of varying severity.
 Outdoor watering is permitted as follows during non-drought conditions.
-Odd numbered addresses may use water outdoors on Tuesdays, Thursdays, and Sundays.
-Even numbered addresses and those without address numbers may use water outdoors on Mondays, Wednesdays, and Saturdays.
-There is to be no outdoor water use on Fridays.
+Odd numbered addresses may water on Tuesdays, Thursdays, and Sundays.
+Even numbered addresses and those without address numbers may water on Mondays, Wednesdays, and Saturdays with no outdoor water use on Fridays.
 If a drought is declared, outdoor water use will be additionally limited to certain times of day.
 For information on the current restrictions, call the Winder Water Construction office at 770-867-7978 or link to www.conservewatergeorgia.net.